spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202404.0/tutorials-and-howtos/how-to-add-new-custom-field.md

 ## Extend StoreContextFormExpander

-For adjuste the form in the Back Office need to extend `StoreContextFormExpander` and add new field to the form.
+To adjust the form in the Back Office, we need to extend `StoreContextFormExpander` and add a new field to the form.

 First, need to extend `StoreContextForm` and add new field to the form.